 - Open the employee file that you wish to apply the RESC amounts to and click on the "Opening Balances" menu item on the left hand side

-- If you want to record RESC payments that were over and above the SGC amount but weren't salary sacrifice deductions (ie. you/the employer, paid the super, it wasn't deducted from the employee's earnings) you can enter the total of these payments on the Super & PAYG tab, in the "Employer Super Contributions" section
+- If you want to record RESC payments that were over and above the SG amount but weren't salary sacrifice deductions (ie. you/the employer, paid the super, it wasn't deducted from the employee's earnings) you can enter the total of these payments on the Super & PAYG tab, in the "Employer Super Contributions" section

 - If you want to record RESC payments that were made as part of a salary sacrifice arrangement (these amounts were deducted, pre tax, from the employee's earnings), you can do so on the Deductions tab in the Opening Balances.

-You can find more about setting opening balances here
+You can find more about setting opening balances here.

 Do this manually in each pay run...

-- From within a pay run, click on the employee you want to record the RESC payment for and click the "Actions" button, select "Make a Deduction"
+- From within a pay run, click on the employee you want to record the RESC payment for and click the "actions" button, select "make a deduction"